 - Early repayment is allowed with no fees

-- Business is based in the UK and was established by 1 March 2020
+- If your business is based in the UK and was established by 1 March 2020, and

 - Business has been negatively affected by coronavirus

 - Business was not an ‘undertaking in difficulty’ as at 31 December 2019

 - Earns more than 50% of its income from its trading activity

 - The loan is taken over 6 years, but you can repay early without paying a fee

 - Before the first payment is due, your lender will contact you with the option tro extend the term of your loan to 10 years

 Interested business owners should check they have online access to their business bank account.

 Although the application process is very straightforward, some banks are asking for further information to assist with the processing of the loan.
 To guide you, here is a list of the information requested by Starling Bank: